RTXteam/RTX-KG2/README.md

 # Post-setup tasks

-We typically define a DNS `CNAME` record for the KG2 Neo4j server endpoint hostname, of the form `kg2endpoint-kg2-X-Y.rtx.ai`, where `X` is the major version number and `Y` is the minor version number.
+We typically define a DNS `CNAME` record for the KG2 Neo4j server hostname, of the form `kg2endpoint-kg2-X-Y.rtx.ai`, where `X` is the major version number and `Y` is the minor version number.